estokes/pinephone-kbpwrd/README.md

 $ cargo install kbpwrd
 ```

-I may post binaries for poplar distros, Hopefully it will get
+I may post binaries for poplar distros.
+Hopefully it will get
 packaged.
 Because this software runs as root, you should read it, or
 have someone you trust read it before running it.
 I know there have
-been malware incidents in the pine community reently.
+been malware incidents in the pine community recently.
 This isn't
 malware, but don't take my word for it!

 ## Use